kuangchanglang/goshell/README.md

 ## Why
 Try some basic idea without creating a file, compiling, running.
-Just like What python do.
+Just like what python does.

 ## Installation
 ### Requirements: